davidiles/Arctic-PRISM-Spatial-Model/README.md

 ## Issues

+1) Data used in analysis needs to be checked by Paul/others.
+Should "incidentals" be included, or just birds in plot?

-1) Covariates need to be refined.
+2) Covariates need to be refined.

-2) Precision of Bayesian estimates is generally lower (and largely uncorrelated) with precision reported in Smith et al.'s design-based analysis.
+3) Precision of Bayesian estimates is generally lower (and largely uncorrelated) with precision reported in Smith et al.'s design-based analysis.
 Need to 1) confirm that design-based precision is accurate (through simulation), 2) ensure same data and covariates/strata are being used.